 Osteoporosis and Medications

 Many times people think that if they have osteoporosis, it means they don’t have enough bone density to support dental implants.
 Other times, it’s osteoporosis medication that makes people think they can’t get dental implants.
 But the truth is that neither of these is necessarily a barrier to getting implants.

 We’ll evaluate your bone density and your medications to determine whether you can get dental implants or not.

 Smokers have a much higher risk of dental implant failure than nonsmokers.
 But that doesn’t mean you can’t get dental implants, especially if you’re a former smoker who’s recovering.

 We’ll talk to you about your smoking habits and let you know the risks, including whether implants are a good idea for you.

-If you lost your teeth due to gum disease, you might have been told that you can’t get implants to replace them, That’s because dental implants are at a high risk for infection, but having a history of gum disease doesn’t mean you can’t necessarily get implants.
+If you lost your teeth due to gum disease, you might have been told that you can’t get implants to replace them, that’s because dental implants are at high risk for infection, but having a history of gum disease doesn’t mean you can’t necessarily get implants.

 With close and careful management, we can protect your dental implants from gum disease.